TimourX/SophosQuest/README.md

 ### Moofah:
 - The moofah will be a new entity (in development);

-- The moofah fur is a new item that you will use to craft a new magic armor, the moofah fur armor;
+- The moofah fur is a new item you will use to craft a new magic armor, the moofah fur armor;

 - The moofah fur armor is a new dyeable armor, that is less resistant than the leather armor, but it gives the effect of slow falling and resistance when you have the complete set.
 You will need moofah furs and moofah fleeceballs to craft it;